ctstat/git-test/README.md

-# teaching
-teaching repo: this is for PHA 245: Introduction to Python
+This repo is for practicing and testing only